-Students admitted to the Diplomatic Academy of Vienna have to be in the possession of a health insurance valid in Austria (European Health Insurance Card, travel health insurance) upon their arrival at the end of September.
+Students admitted to the Vienna School of International Studies have to be in the possession of a health insurance valid in Austria (European Health Insurance Card, travel health insurance) upon their arrival at the end of September.

 European Health Insurance Card (EHIC)